James Minor Winn 1814 TN - 1868 ARK

 On March 17,* 1833, not long after

-* Marriage date shown as the 7th per Robert D.
+Married the 7th per Robert D.

-Saunders, Jr.
+Saunders, Jr. 2

-Children - Nancy &
+Children - Nancy and

-James
+James |

 Reference Information Only!
 Additional info held by the webmaster (in database format)